ezackr/BookBae/backend/README.md

 ## User Authentication

-As written, the application uses JWT - the client gets a JWT token from the /login endpoint and
+As written, the application uses JWT - the client gets a JWT token from the /login endpoint and places it in the Authorization header for all subsequent API calls.